PSDI-UK/dlmonte-container/README.md

 ## Obtaining an image

-Images can be found in  the 'Packages' section of this GitHub project.
+Images can be found in  the [Packages](https://github.com/PSDI-UK/dlmonte-container/pkgs/container/dlmonte-container%2Fdlmonte) section of this GitHub project.
 Commands are provided there to pull a specific version to your local instance of docker, e.g.
 ```